fastlane/ci/docs/user_stories/debug_failed_build.md

 1. User’s Build passes
 1. User merges PR
 #### Use Case
-1. GitHub updates status on commit to indicate the build failed for that commit
+1. User creates PR
-1. User opens fastlane.ci dashboard
+1. fastlane.ci automatically launches a build
-1. User opens Project for their Repo + branch
+1. Build fails, fastlane.ci updates the PRs status to failed
-1. User types in their name to filter
+1. User loads their PR
-1. User clicks on their Build
+1. User views their PRs failed status
-1. User types in App package name or bundle id into filter
+1. User clicks on PR status and is linked to their Build
-1. User finds stacktrace
+1. User finds failure
 1. User fixes bug in their code
 1. User builds locally
 1. User commits the fix